From tiny bundles to curious explorers: laying the foundations for a lifetime of learning.

 As parents and carers, knowing how babies learn can make daily life feel even more meaningful.
 Every cuddle, every song, every shared giggle becomes a powerful chance to nurture their development.
 That’s what we’ll explore here – simple ways little ones learn from 0–12 months, and how you can support them along the way.

 While there is always more that can be learned about how babies develop before they are born, it’s thought that their hearing starts to develop from around 16 weeks into the pregnancy.
-That means that they can hear sounds from their mother and sometimes from the environment too.
-Some studies indicate that by the time they are born, babies can recognise smells, words, songs and stories that they have encountered in the last few weeks before birth.
+That means they can hear sounds from their mother and sometimes from the environment too.

 Some of the most important ways that babies learn in their first year include:

 Physical development is a very powerful way for babies to learn.
-Whether it’s waving their arms around, rolling, sitting, crawling and eventually standing, these are more than just physical milestones – they also help your little one gain a new perspective on their environment.
+Whether it’s waving their arms around, rolling, sitting, crawling, or eventually standing, these are more than just physical milestones—they help your little one gain a new perspective.
+Movement encourages babies to be curious and start to make discoveries on their own.

-Before babies can form words, they make noises in an attempt to communicate, such as babbling or cooing.
-When parents and carers respond warmly and consistently to these interactions, it teaches babies that communication works.
+Babies naturally learn socially.
+They watch facial expressions, listen to voices, and start to copy what they see and hear.
+Before babies can form words, they make noises in an attempt to communicate.
+When parents and carers respond warmly, it teaches babies that communication works.

 © Copyright 2026 Kids Planet Nurseries - All Rights Reserved.